SergioCoboLopez/ELN_Sergio/docs/november_23/week_4.md

    * $$\Delta B^{obs} = B (t_f)$$ and $$\Delta P^{obs} = P (t_f)$$
    * $$\Delta t_{k}$$

 3. Determine the number of processes inactive in order 1 and active in higher orders for bacteria and phage.
+Assume that a process does not change its order within regime $$k$$.

 4. Repeat for all $$k$$ ($$I=4$$ in most cases)